To be trusted is a greater compliment than being loved ~ George MacDonald

 Slamming hands, fists, kicking legs, a rolling pin, and my mother’s crutches: I’ve experienced it all.
 If I was lucky, I was able to finally flee the house and run to the warm arms of my neighbors.

 I realize that these details of abuse might not be easy for you to hear.
 Know that I was able to build a life of my own, despite where I come from.
 Let me go on with some words that have had a huge impact, till today.

 I would hear: You’re the worst existence.
 “Yimakh shema,” literally translated as “may her name be erased”.
 You will end up as a prostitute behind glass.
 I will follow you wherever you go.
 No one will believe you.

 Scared of honor crimes, I walked around with pepper spray until the age of 28.
 See, the ‘invisible’ bruises stay for a long time.

 At sixteen, I was sent to an ultraorthodox neighborhood in New York, to be placed back on ‘the righteous path’.
-I was on my way to not finishing my high school, not receiving a diploma and to being married off.
+I was on my way to not finishing high school, not receiving a diploma, and being married off.
 Forced and arranged marriages are one of the most well-known harmful traditional practices worldwide.